wsaada19/versus/src/verse/basics/README.md

 ### Logic Context

-Vere supplies us with an idea called a `context`.
+Verse supplies us with an idea called a `context`.
 A `context` is a specific place in our code where special, extraordinary things can happen.
 It sounds strange at first, and to be honest, it kind of is, but `context`s are super powerful.
 The `if` statement provides us with a fallible `context`.
 This means the conditions we check for in an `if` statement can fail!

 ```ruby
 IsOnFire : logic = false